 Super crispy keto-friendly French fries that are just 3 ingredients and taste like the real thing.
 These fries are easy to make and can be fried, baked or cooked in an air fryer.
-The fries also stay crunchy for hours, even after they have cooled.
+The keto fries also stay crunchy for hours, even after they have cooled.

 I’ve been on a mission to find a good low carb substitute for French fries.
 These fries have been my favorite recipe.
-They taste so much like regular french fries and they are easier to make than regular fries.
+They taste so much like regular French fries and they are easier to make than regular fries.

 Ways to Cook Keto French Fries

 I tested these by frying them, baking them in the oven and cooking them in the air fryer.
 All versions came out well.

 Frying the fries takes the most work, but they come out all perfectly golden and look the best of the three cooking methods.

 The air fryer is the fastest way to cook the fries.
 They come out mostly golden but the coloring is uneven.
 They do taste slightly drier than the deep fried version, but if you are dipping them in sauce you might not even notice.

 Baking the fries will require the longest cooking time and the fries are paler in color.
 They taste very similar to the air-fried version.
 All you do is lay them on a prepared baking sheet and pop them in the oven.

 I like these low carb fries plain but you can sprinkle salt and pepper over them while they’re hot.
 Or, try a seasoned salt for extra flavor.

 Dipping sauces will also work.
 Try sugar-free ketchup or keto-friendly Ranch dressing, BBQ sauce, aioli, or mayo dip.